sxfie/UmbracoDocs/Reference/Common-Pitfalls/index.md

 These 2 methods can certainly help avoid using LINQ (and as such allocating IPublishedContent instances) to perform almost any content filtering you want.

+REMOVE? would you just use LINQ now as above comment
 ## XPathNodeIterator - for when you need direct XML support

 Using the `GetXPathNavigator` method is a little more advanced but can come in very handy to solve some performance problems when